xaperret/notes/Docker.md

 	 - `docker pull <image name>
 	 - `docker pull <image id>`
  - Containers
-	 - Docker helps build and deploy containers inside of which one can package applications and services
+	 - Docker helps build and deploy conteneurs inside of which one can package applications and services
  - Containers are launched from
 	 - images and contain one or more running processes
- - A container terminates when
+ - A conteneur terminates when
-	 - its entry-point process terminates, regardless of the number of other processes still running in the container
+	 - its entry-point process terminates, regardless of the number of other processes still running in the conteneur
- - A container is
+ - A conteneur is
 	 - an instance of an image, similar to a process is an instance of a program
  - Images
 	 - = building aspect of docker → immutable (static)